Generic Name: Naloxegol (nal OX ee gol)

 - Tell all of your health care providers that you take naloxegol.
 This includes your doctors, nurses, pharmacists, and dentists.

-- Talk with your doctor before using a laxative with this medicine.
+- Talk with your doctor before using a laxative with naloxegol.

 - Avoid grapefruit and grapefruit juice.